 In accordance with the graphical evidence, column 1 in Table 3 shows that a candidate's victory increases their odds of running again in the next election by 32.9 percentage points (84% of the mean at the left of the threshold), which is significant at the 1% level.
 The impact is also positive, but non-significant, at the party level, with a point estimate of 4.6 percentage points.
+The weaker effect at the party level compared to the candidate level supports our explanation for why the unconditional effect of winning at time t on winning at time t+1 is more pronounced at the candidate level (Table 2, columns 1 and 2).
+This is primarily due to defeated candidates being less likely to rerun compared to their defeated party.
 Finally, a close victory decreases the number of competitors from the candidate's orientation by 0.43 (23%), compared to a close defeat, which is also significant at the 1% level.
 The effect on the number of candidates from other orientations is mechanically of the exact same magnitude and opposite sign since our RDD compares the number of candidates from the winner's orientation to that of the loser's orientation, while keeping the number of candidates from any other orientation constant.
 A possible concern with focusing on the number of competitors from the same orientation is that, if parties always replace a non-running candidate, this outcome could mechanically jump up to the left of the cutoff, since losing candidates are more likely not to run again.
 This would thus lead to overestimating the effect.
 Figure 3d and column 4 of Table 3 report the effect on the total number of competitors from the same orientation, including the candidate.
 In this case, on the contrary, the effect is likely to be underestimated.
-Since a winning candidate is more likely to re-run, the total
+Since a winning candidate is more likely to re-run, the total number of candidates from the same orientation mechanically increases to the right of the cutoff.
+It is reassuring that this underestimated coefficient remains negative, even though it falls short of statistical significance.
+These results are robust to changes in the choice of bandwidth or to using a quadratic specification, as shown in Appendix Table C.3.
+In particular, the effect of winning the current election on the total number of candidates from the same orientation in the next election is negative and significant at the 1% and 5% level, respectively, when using either the MSERD or IK optimal bandwidths (Panel d of Appendix Table C.3, columns 1 and 2).